 - District of Columbia

 However, you'll notice in the following table that many more states read as "Not Available."
 Except for Alaska, Hawaii and D.C., this does not mean Farmers insurance is unavailable.
 Instead, it merely indicates that our study included no data for their coverage in these states.
+If you'd like to see which company may offer you a lower quote in your state, use our car insurance cost calculator to get an anonymous quote.

 Average Cost Per State